code-423n4/2023-08-verwa/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts August 7, 2023 20:00 UTC
 - Ends August 10, 2023 20:00 UTC

+**Special note:** This audit was preceded by a [Code4rena Test Coverage competition](https://code4rena.com/test-coverage), which integrates a swarm approach to smart contract unit test coverage.

+While auditing was not the purpose of the testing phase, relevant and valuable findings reported during that phase will be considered.
+Auditors who identified vulnerabilities during the test coverage phase will be eligible for a share of the pot, with H/M findings identified reviewed and judged as solo findings.

 ❗️Awarding Note for Wardens, Judges, and Lookouts: If you want to claim your awards in $ worth of CANTO, you must follow the steps outlined in this [thread](https://discord.com/channels/810916927919620096/1136716472035586060); otherwise you'll be paid out in USDC.